EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Sexual jealousy and paternity uncertainty

 The consensus among biologists regarding the reason for male sexual jealousy is concern over paternity confidence for existing and future offspring (Barett et al. 2002).
-The male partner invests paternal care (time, energy, affection, resources) in a female to ensure reproductive success, and in turn, he wants to invest parental care only in those offspring who are his own (Barett et al. 2002).
-While maternity is unmistakable, paternity is less certain when internal fertilization exists (Daly et al 1982) and there is concealed ovulation in females (Alexander and Noonan 1979, Strassmann 1981).
+The male partner invests paternal care (time, energy, affection, resources) in a female to ensure reproductive success.
+He only wants to invest parental care in his offspring (Barett et al. 2002).
+While maternity is unmistakable, paternity is less certain when internal fertilisation exists (Daly et al, 1982) and there is concealed ovulation in females (Alexander and Noonan, 1979; Strassmann, 1981).
 Human females are unique in that ovulation is nearly impossible to detect.
-Women, therefore, may be receptive to fertilization at any point in their ovulatory cycle (Alexander and Noonan 1979).
-If paternal investment were unlikely, advertisement of ovulation would likely increase copulations at fertile points in her cycle, as well as increase the likelihood of securing a competitive male (Alexander and Noonan 1979, Strassmann 1981).
-Where paternal investment is likely, concealed ovulation might oblige males to commit to a companion relationship – thereby minimizing the risk of the males finding other mates, while also ensuring paternity confidence in the offspring (Alexander and Noonan 1979, Strassmann 1981).
-A study by Gaulin and Schlegel (1980) shows that in societies where paternity confidence is low, males are much less likely to invest in their partner’s offspring, and instead they will invest in their sister’s children- a genetic relationship that is guaranteed.
-Historically, human males have demanded assurances that offspring are genetically related before they invest in a child (Barett et al 2002).
+Women, therefore, may be receptive to fertilisation at any point in their ovulatory cycle (Alexander and Noonan 1979).
+If paternal investment were unlikely, advertisement of ovulation would likely increase copulations at fertile points in her cycle and the likelihood of securing a competitive male (Alexander and Noonan 1979, Strassmann 1981).
+Where paternal investment is likely, concealed ovulation might oblige males to commit to a companion relationship, thereby minimising the risk of the males finding other mates, while also ensuring paternity confidence in the offspring (Alexander and Noonan 1979, Strassmann 1981).
+A study by Gaulin and Schlegel (1980) shows that males are much less likely to invest in their partner’s offspring in societies with low paternity confidence.
+Instead, they will invest in their sister’s children- a genetic relationship that is guaranteed.
+Historically, human males have demanded assurances that offspring are genetically related before they invest in a child (Barett et al, 2002).
 This is a common occurrence bridging most human cultures and societies.
-Barett et al (2002) argue that sexual jealousy is a demonstration of men’s desire to control the sexual behaviour of women in order to guarantee paternity certainty- thereby ensuring they are investing in their own offspring.
+Barett et al (2002) argue that sexual jealousy is a demonstration of men’s desire to control the sexual behaviour of women to guarantee paternity certainty, thereby ensuring they are investing in their offspring.

-Since paternity is not guaranteed, males do not only rely on female sexual fidelity, and timing of conception- but phenotypic resemblance can also support or undermine paternity certainty (Daly and Wilson 1982).
-After a child is born, females are inclined to assure confidence in paternity through comments about the likeness of the child to the father (Daly and Wilson 1982, Regalski and Gaulin 1993).
-Daly and Wilson (1982) showed that in Canadian maternity wards, mothers are especially inclined to make comments about the physical similarities between the father and the infant more often than the similarities between the mother and the infant.
-Similar results have been found through a study in Mexico, where after a birth, paternal resemblance was more often alleged than maternal resemblance, and the mother is responsible for most of these comments (Regalski and Gaulin 1993).
+Since paternity is not guaranteed, males do not only rely on female sexual fidelity and the timing of conception, but phenotypic resemblance can also support or undermine paternity certainty (Daly and Wilson 1982).
+After a child is born, females are inclined to express confidence in paternity through comments about the child's likeness to the father (Daly and Wilson 1982, Regalski and Gaulin 1993).
+Daly and Wilson (1982) showed that in Canadian maternity wards, mothers are especially inclined to comment more often about the physical similarities between the father and the infant than the similarities between the mother and the infant.
+Similar results have been found through a study in Mexico, where paternal resemblance was more often alleged after a birth than maternal resemblance, and the mother is responsible for most of these comments (Regalski and Gaulin 1993).
 Paternal confidence can be manipulated, and often mothers will attempt to strengthen the bond between a father and child by citing their relatedness and phenotypic similarities (Daly and Wilson 1982).

 Female Sexual Jealousy and Parental Investment